EDED2314/MD-CHEM-PTON/_build/html/_sources/ase.md

 from ase.optimize import BFGS
 ```

-Then let us load an Aluminium slab with Au atom adsorbed on top.
+Then let us load an Aluminum slab with Au atom adsorbed on top.
 We will then energy minimize this structure

 ```sh
 # 2x2-Al(001) surface with 3 layers and an